Great American Exit

 What Things Actually Cost

-Outside Tokyo and Osaka's premium corridors, Japan's cost of living is competitive with mid-tier US cities and substantially cheaper than the coastal markets most American expats are leaving.
-Numbeo Q1 2026 data puts Fukuoka and Hiroshima at roughly 20–30% cheaper than Chicago on composite cost measures — rent, groceries, and transit combined.
-In regional cities — Kyoto outside the tourist center, Kanazawa, Matsuyama — a furnished one-bedroom runs ¥55,000–85,000 ($370–570 USD).
-In Osaka, ¥80,000–130,000 ($540–870 USD).
-In Tokyo's outer wards and commuter suburbs, ¥70,000–110,000 ($470–740 USD) with reliable rail access to the city center.
-Tokyo central wards run ¥150,000–250,000+ ($1,000–1,700 USD) and price like the global financial hub they are.
+Outside Tokyo and Osaka's premium corridors, Japan's cost of living is competitive with mid-tier US cities and substantially cheaper than the coastal markets that most American expats are leaving.
+Numbeo's Q1 2026 data puts Fukuoka and Hiroshima at roughly 20 to 30% cheaper than Chicago on composite cost measures: rent, groceries, and transit combined.
+In regional cities, such as Kyoto outside the tourist center, Kanazawa, and Matsuyama, a furnished one-bedroom apartment runs ¥55,000 to ¥85,000 ($370 to $570).
+In Osaka, the cost is ¥80,000 to ¥130,000 ($540 to $870).
+In Tokyo's outer wards and commuter suburbs with reliable rail access, it's ¥70,000 to ¥110,000 ($470 to $740).
+Tokyo's central wards run ¥150,000 to ¥250,000+ ($1,000 to $1,700) and price like the global financial hub they are.

 Healthcare: National Health Insurance and What It Actually Covers